alphagov/smart-answers/doc/smart-answer-flow-development/retiring-a-smart-answer.md

   - ### Redirect smart answer paths to new destination:

-    This creates a new redirect content item edition with the new destination and segments_mode set to ignore.
+    This unpublishes the Smart Answer, using a redirect to the destination specified and segments_mode set to ignore.

   - ### Remove smart answer content from search index: